Science-of-the-Fork/nlp-project/README.md

 [Jump to Navigation](#navigation)

 ## <u>Conclusion</u>
 In the realm of Natural Language Processing (NLP), our analysis delved into the linguistic patterns and language prevalence within the READMEs of the top 100 most forked repositories on GitHub.
 Our findings uncovered several intriguing insights.
 Firstly, we observed a slightly higher prevalence of the Python language within README contents, constituting 54% of the distribution compared to JavaScript's 46%.
 Delving into the most frequently used words, "model" surfaced as a dominant term across the repository ReadMe texts, particularly pronounced within the Python language.
 Additionally, the word "function" held significance across all repositories, notably emerging as the most frequent term in JavaScript.
-Notably, we engaged in bigram frequency analysis, revealing notable pairs of adjacent words in JavaScript code segments, such as "function expression" and "npm test."
+Notably, we conducted a t-test on the frequency of the top 5 most significant words ("learning," "test," "library," "create," and "line"), which all demonstrated a statistically significant relationship with their respective programming languages.

-Our investigation extends beyond linguistics, embracing statistical and machine learning methodologies.
-Furthermore, t-tests on the top five most significant words unveil substantial frequency differences, deepening our understanding of language nuances.
-Incorporating classification models (Decision Tree, Random Forest, K-Nearest Neighbor, Logistic Regression, we will not use any of the classification models as none beat baseline and the model that ran the best was RandomForest which produced a Test score of 38%, 16% below baseline accuracy.
-In essence, our analysis encapsulates the multifaceted landscape and challenges of predicting programming languages of GitHub README.md, while offering insights on words that resonate with Github users, developers and the evolving world of open-source coding practices.
+Our exploration extends beyond linguistics to encompass statistical and machine learning techniques.
+We incorporated classification models including Decision Tree, K-Nearest Neighbor, Logistic Regression, and Random Forest.
+Remarkably, the Random Forest model exhibited a strong performance, achieving a 63% accuracy in correctly predicting Python or JavaScript.
+While the baseline model predicted languages with a 54% accuracy, the Random Forest model surpassed it by 9%.
+This comprehensive analysis unveils the intricacies of predicting programming languages from GitHub README.md files while offering insights into resonating words within the developer community and open-source coding practices.

 [Jump to Navigation](#navigation)

 ## <u>Next Steps</u>

-1. **Enhance Classification Model Performance:**
-Although our classification models didn't perform well, there's an opportunity to enhance their performance by considering the following:

-* Feature Engineering: Experiment with more advanced text preprocessing techniques like word embeddings (Word2Vec, GloVe) or pre-trained language models (BERT, GPT) to capture semantic relationships.
+1. ** Feature Engineering:** Experiment with more advanced text preprocessing techniques like word embeddings (Word2Vec, GloVe) or pre-trained language models (BERT, GPT) to capture semantic relationships.
 Hyperparameter Tuning: Optimize hyperparameters for your classification models to improve their accuracy and robustness.
 Ensemble Learning: Combine the predictions of multiple models using ensemble methods like stacking or boosting, which can often lead to better results.

-2. **Trigram Exploration:** Further explore trigrams or three consecutive word use to find insights.
+2. **Bigram and Trigram Exploration:** Further explore trigrams or three consecutive word use to find insights.

 [Jump to Navigation](#navigation)